bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    "url", "Link to documentation on the web for the tool.", "URL", "1 only" "type", "Type of documentation that is linked to.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#id60>`__)", "1 only"
-   "comment", "Comment about the documentation.", "xs:token (restriction)", "0 or more" "isAvailable", "Used (with value of 'Not available') when documentation of a certain type is known not to be available.", "enum ('Not available')", "0 or 1"
+   "note", "Comment about the documentation.", "xs:token (restriction)", "0 or more"

 .. note::
    See the `Curators Guide <http://biotools.readthedocs.io/en/latest/curators_guide.html#documentation-group>`__.